TheGeekosaurus/extension-marketplace-api-2.0/DEVELOPMENT_GUIDE.md

 2. Popup sends request to background script
 3. Background script checks cache for existing comparison data
 4. If not in cache:
-   - In mock mode: Generates simulated matches
-   - In API mode: Makes API requests to find matches
+   - Makes API requests to find matches
 5. Calculates profit margins for each match
 6. Returns results to popup for display